On the Inversion Modulo a Power of an Integer: Abstract

-Recently, Ko\c{c} proposed a neat and efficient algorithm for computing $x = a^{-1} \pmod {p^k}$ for a prime $p$ based on the exact solution of linear equations using $p$-adic expansions.
+for a prime $p$ based on the exact solution of linear equations using $p$-adic expansions.
 The algorithm requires only addition and right shift per step.
-In this paper, we design an algorithm that computes $x = a^{-1} \pmod {n^k}$ for any integer $n>1$.
+In the first part of this paper, we design an algorithm that computes

+for any integers $a, n>1$ with $\gcd(a, n)=1$.
 The algorithm has a motivation from the schoolbook multiplication and achieves both efficiency and generality.
-The greater flexibility of our algorithm is explored by utilizing the build-in arithmetic of computer architecture, e.g., $n=2^{64}$, and experimental results show significant improvements.
+The greater flexibility of our algorithm is explored by utilizing the built-in arithmetic of computer architecture, e.g., $n=2^{64}$, and experimental results show significant improvements.
 This paper also contains some results on modular inverse based on an alternative proof of correctness of Ko\c{c} algorithm.
+For the computation of modular inverses when the modulus is a special power of a prime $p$ (i.e., of the form $p^{2^s}$), an efficient algorithm was developed by Dumas and later improved by Hurchalla.
+These methods are based on Hensel lifting and perform particularly well when $p=2$ and $2^s$ matches the native bit width of a computer.
+In the second part of the paper, we present a generalization of these methods to moduli of the form $n^{2^s}$ for any integer $n>1$.
+The derivation of our algorithm follows from a simple algebraic manipulation.

 {\bf Key words:} Multiplicative inverse, Modular arithmetic, Schoolbook multiplication.